Sunday, August 25, 2019

 As usual, since I am a bit of a nerd, my inspiration for understanding this comes from something a bit geeky… video games.

 Back in 2004 the greatest video game ever created was released.
-Word of Warcraft.
-(Please direct any objections to email@example.com) I had played several MMO’s before (From Everquest to Toontown) but I had never seen anything so immersive and expansive as this virtual world.
+World of Warcraft.
+(Please direct any objections to firstname.lastname@example.org) I had played several MMO’s before (From Everquest to Toontown) but I had never seen anything so immersive and expansive as this virtual world.

 I created a human paladin, an awesome mixture of might, magic, and holy defender of all that is right.
 As I ventured around the starting zone of Elwynn Forest, I easily defeated candle-headed Kobolds in the mines, fought gurgling Murlocs by the lake, and collected lots of bundles of wood.
 Everything was going perfectly.